 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

 As if you need any help with this!
 Definitely enjoy it fresh.
-Serve it up with your favorite organic, non-GMO tortilla chips.
-Or use it to top tacos, tostadas, or refried beans.
+Serve it up with your favorite tortilla chips.
+It’s also a great addition to tacos, tostadas, or refried beans.
 If you’re looking for a great recipe to preserve your bounty, I suggest you try this salsa recipe for canning.
 It’s one of our favorites.

 ★ Did you make this garden fresh salsa recipe?
 Don’t forget to give it a star rating below! ★